poiou/GateMotorController/README.md

 ## Material:

  - 1 Photocell gate kit
- - 1 Power supply with output of 12V
+ - 1 AC adapter with 12V and 2A
  - 5 conectors with 2 pins each to solder in PCB
  - Prototype board 9X15 cm
  - 433 Mhz reciever
  - 433 Mhz remote
- - 2A 5V ac adapter
+ - 1 AC adapter with 5V and 2A
- - module of 4 relays
+ - module of 4 relays + 1 relay module
  - WeMos d1 mini
  - 2 gate motors
  - Wires and jumper cables
  - batteries to remote
+ - antenna to the reciever

  ## Tools
  - solder station